 At one point, those of us old enough to remember will remember, we hoped to build a web in which each person controlled their own information and everyone else could subscribe to it.
 I think we thought we were going to build something called “the semantic web.”
 Well, that depended on everyone committing to learning additional competences not only in their respective areas of interest and work but also in communications.
 Apparently, that didn’t happen, so now we have these various platforms/silos in which we dump our information in hopes of being found.
 I’m going to count on people knowing which of the following are interesting to them:

+Over the years I have developed a variety of forms both to aid me in my own fieldwork and archiving as well as to help other individuals and organizations in their own work.
 I keep the forms, and other documents, on Scribd because it’s convenient and they offer several download formats:

 - While it’s not a form, a lot of people have asked about interview tips: I have collected, and revised, a number over the years.

 - Something I find useful is a Fieldwork Log for keeping track of who, what, when, and where.
 Especially after my first conversation where I don’t take notes, I like to get back in my truck and just sit with the blank back side of the form and jot down everything I can remember and any impressions that linger in my mind.

 - Once I have visited with someone and I know I want to document what they have to say and I have made a recording, I use a Recording Log as I listen to the recording to note down what got said at what time.

 - The archive donation form will be less useful to individual researchers, but it is a model about which some archivists have asked.